1bardesign/batteries/readme.md

 I personally prefer it, but I accept that it's a matter of taste and puts some people off.

 I've implemented experimental automatic API conversion (UpperCamelCase for types, lowerCamelCase for methods) that you can opt in to by calling `:camelCase()` before `:export()`, let me know if you use it and encounter any issues.

+## Language Server Annotations?

+If you want to use a language server there's a community LSP support over [here](https://github.com/josh-perry/batteries-lsp-annotations) - I'm afraid I don't want these in the main repo as I don't use them.

 # License